 Matt Erickson, LCSW, Clinical Director

 Matt has many years of clinical experience working with adolescents in a residential setting.
 Matt has a Bachelor’s and Master’s Degree in social work.
 He has been working at LRA since 2002 and became the clinical director in 2006.
 He continues to work with a small caseload of students.
 Matt runs a weekly sand tray group.
-He specializes in working with students with social skills deficits, NLD, Asperger’s, anxiety, video game and internet addiction, low motivation, identity issues, and depression.
+He specializes in working with students with social skills deficits, NLD, autism spectrum disorders, anxiety, video game and internet addiction, low motivation, identity issues, and depression.
 Matt loves spending time with his wife and 3 young boys.
 He also enjoys nature, mountain biking, sports, and seafood.
 Matt also is fluent in Spanish and has used that skill to work with some of our international students.

 Mont Criddle, LMFT, Residential Director